aragon/hack/docs-internal/github-guide.md

 If you haven't already, this is a good time to familiarize yourself with Aragon's [contribution guidelines](https://github.com/aragon/hack/blob/master/CONTRIBUTING.md).

-Once you're confident you've satisfied the contribution guidelines, click on **Create pull request** again.
+Once you're confident you've satisfied the guidelines, click on **Create pull request** again.

 ![](/docs/assets/github-guide/gh-12.png)